-Golden Globes nominations announced
+'Shape of Water' leads Golden Globe noms

 - Ceremony airs live January 7

+The film, based on the abduction of tycoon J. Paul Getty's grandson in the 1970s, earned nominations for Michelle Williams for best actress in a motion picture drama, best supporting actor for Christopher Plummer and best director for Ridley Scott.

+"All the Money in the World" made headlines recently when Plummer was brought in to replace Kevin Spacey in the wake of the latter being embroiled in a sexual misconduct scandal.
+Plummer re-shot all of Spacey's scenes.

-(CNN)The nominees for the 75th Golden Globe Awards were announced Monday and it was a good day for HBO's limited series "Big Little Lies."
+In the television categories, it was a good morning for HBO's "Big Little Lies."

-It was nominated for best TV movie or limited series, along with "Fargo," "Feud," "The Sinner" and "Top of the Lake: China Girl."
+It was nominated for best TV movie or limited series, along with "Fargo," "Feud: Bette and Joan," "The Sinner" and "Top of the Lake: China Girl."

-"Big Little Lies" stars Nicole Kidman and Reese Witherspoon were nominated for best actress in a TV movie or limited series, Jessica Lange and Susan Sarandon were nominated for "Feud" and Jessica Biel scored a nod for her work on "The Sinner."
+"Big Little Lies" earned six nominations overall.
+Stars Nicole Kidman and Reese Witherspoon were nominated for best actress in a limited series, Jessica Lange and Susan Sarandon were nominated for "Feud" and Jessica Biel scored a nod for her work on "The Sinner."

 A returned-to-TV favorite got a welcome back gift.

-"Will & Grace" received a nomination for best TV musical or comedy along with "Black-ish," "Master of None," "The Marvelous Mrs. Maisel" and "SMILF."
+"Will & Grace" received a nomination for best TV musical or comedy, along with "Black-ish," "Master of None," "The Marvelous Mrs. Maisel" and "SMILF."

-"Will & Grace" star Eric McCormack was nominated for best actor in a TV musical or comedy, as was Anthony Anderson of "Black-ish," Aziz Ansari" of "Master of None," Kevin Bacon from "I Love Dick" and William H. Macy from "Shameless."
+"Will & Grace" star Eric McCormack was nominated for best actor in a TV comedy, as was Anthony Anderson of "Black-ish," Aziz Ansari" of "Master of None," Kevin Bacon from "I Love Dick" and William H. Macy from "Shameless."

+In the best actress in a TV drama category Caitriona Balfe of "Outlander," Claire Foy of "The Crown," Maggie Gyllenhaal of "The Deuce," Katherine Langford of "13 Reasons Why" and Elisabeth Moss of "The Handmaid's Tale" all scored nods.

 Awards season comes in the wake of Hollywood being rocked by multiple sexual misconduct scandals.